ancient-cthulhu/Workflow-App-Bulk-Scan-Trigger/README.md

 ## Duplicate Protection

-Before creating an issue, the script checks for an existing open issue with the same title.
-If the check fails (API error), creation is skipped and recorded as `failed_query_issues` - this prevents accidental duplicates when the existing-issue check cannot be completed.
+Before creating an issue, the script checks for an existing open issue with the same title using the GitHub REST issues endpoint with client-side title matching.
+If the check fails (API error), creation is skipped and recorded as `failed_query_issues` this prevents accidental duplicates when the existing-issue check cannot be completed.

 To re-trigger scans: